radianthero/radianthero.github.io/_posts/2024-9-7-trying-something-new.md

 ## Practice makes perfect.

 Don't just do this once and call it a day, you have to practice, do multiple poses, and focus on getting exact sizes done.
+The size in my picture won't line up with that I have, but the method will still be the same.